lourencofsilva/dissertation/README.md

    - Ensure that SUMO (Simulation of Urban MObility) is installed and properly configured on your system.
 You can download it from [SUMO's official website](https://eclipse.dev/sumo/).

 3. **InfluxDB**:
    - You can set up InfluxDB either on a server or locally.
-Use the `influxdb-backup` directory to restore the necessary database for the project.
-The scripts with which this data was collected are available in the `data-sources` directory.
+The scripts with which data was collected are available in the `data-sources` directory.

 4. **Configuration**:
    - Fill in the required keys and configuration in `tools/config.py`.